santanu949/webrev-studio/README.md

 Most agency websites are static and generic.
 WebRev solves this by providing:
 - **Cinematic Storytelling**: Moving beyond flat grids to scroll-driven narratives.
 - **Enterprise Governance**: A powerful "Command Center" for managing leads and system health.
-- **Service Diversification**: Integrated media booking (Movies) as a demonstration of high-performance complex state management.

 ---